Calke Park - Limeyards walk

-This tranquil walk will take you through a varied landscape of grasslands, arable farmland and one of Europe's rarest habitats - wood pasture.
-Along the way you will take in the Ticknall Limeyards, which date back to the 15th century - recently managed to allow calcareous grassland flora to thrive.
+This tranquil walk will take you through varied landscapes of grassland, arable farmland and one of Europe's rarest habitats - wood pasture.
+Along the way you will visit Ticknall Limeyards, which date back to the fifteenth century, managed now to allow calcareous grassland flora to thrive.

 - Bus stop

 Start: Calke Abbey main car park, grid ref: SK367226

 Begin at the northern edge of the main car park with your back to the ticket office.
 Use the gravel path then down steps to the pond.
 Turn right and follow the deer fencing to the top of the hill, until it meets the old park boundary wall close to an interpretation board.

 Built by the Harpur Crew family in the 18th century, Calke's ponds were originally used for fishing and recreation.
 The estate is very proud to be home to the native White-clawed crayfish.
 In recent years, the species has been persecuted by the American-introduced Signal crayfish.
 Work has recently been undertaken to restore Calke's historic weirs and water quality, thereby improving the habitat for the White-clawed variety.

 Turn left for 20 metres then go through the gate on the right.
 Turn left, cross stile and walk down the field to cross the lane leading to White Leys Cottage on the left.
 Continue ahead.

 Calke has a mixed herd of deer, including red and fallow species.
 The deer park was established in 1988 to exclude them from the Pleasure Grounds.
 Their antlers are lost in March and April, with the regrowth soon after.
 Fawning happens in June and rutting in October.